TiendaNube/api-docs/resources/checkout.md

   // Create a new instance of card Payment Option and set its properties. var AcmeCardPaymentOption = PaymentOptions.Transparent.CardPayment({
-    // Set the option's unique `i`` as it is configured on the Payment Provider so Checkout can relate them.
+    // Set the option's unique ID as it is configured on the Payment Provider so then can be related at the checkout.
     id: "acme_transparent_card",

     // Event handler for form field input.